CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "`archive.tgz` has ~30 GB.
+???+ question "`archive.tgz` has ~30 GB.
 How do you list content of it and extract only one file?"

     - **List contents:**
       ```bash